msmcs-robotics/torus/dockerstuff/notes.md

 **Used for interacting with folders containing docker volume (available on SMB shares) over the network**

-*This should make data persistent, so if a container crashes, the mounted volume will still have data, and one could just prune and re-deploy a container*
+*This should make data persistent, so if a container crashes, data would still exist on the mounted volume, and one could just prune and re-deploy a container*

 *copy archive from NAS*
 ```